-- a standing agenda item dealing with compliance matters at board of directors/management committee/partners meetings (does not apply to natural person licensees).
-For more information see 'Requirements for meeting minimum standard 2' below
+- A standing agenda item dealing with compliance matters at board of directors/management committee/partners meetings (does not apply to natural person licensees) - for more information, read about requirements for meeting minimum standard 2 below

 Additional minimum standards for clubs

-- key financial, contractual and operational matters remain under the control of the board of directors or management committee
+- Key financial, contractual and operational matters must remain under the control of the board of directors or management committee

 - the board of directors or management committee familiarise themselves with the club's constitutional objectives

-- the constitutional objectives are taken into account in relation to business planning, implementation, and review
+- the constitutional objectives are considered in relation to business planning, implementation and review

 Requirements for meeting minimum standard 2